shaungibson1987/DataExtractQC/USER_GUIDE.md

      - Separate Excel files for each language in your data.
      - A log file with details about what was done.
      - (If you used open end detection) a new include file with open ends added.
+     - (If you enabled advanced checks) highlighted cells and a CHECKS column in the Excel output, showing which rows were flagged and why.

 ## Tips
 - If you see an error, check the error_log.txt file in your data folder for details.